michaelklishin/infer/README.md

 - *features*:  easy to deal with feature representations as a matrix, a Clojure vector of vectors, or nested maps, and transforming between the options.  easy dealing with continuous or discrete, or discretizing continuous variables (currently in *classification*).  merging equivalence classes.

+## Running test suite

+To run tests for Infer, you first have to make Leiningen pull down dependencies:

+    $ lein deps

+then compile Java sources with

+    $ lein javac

+and run test suite with

+    $ lein test

+## License

 - Copyright (c) Bradford Cross and Hamilton Ulmer released under the MIT License (http://www.opensource.org/licenses/mit-license.php).